nikolamirilo/Montre_E-Commerce_Store/README.md

-# This is clone of Instagram developed for S2S workshop
+# This Montre E-Commerce store

 ## To run application do the following: